GweiPump/roboticPump/README.md

 -Power supply

--RFP30N06LE (MOSFET) or T120 (BJT) (to use Raspberry Pi 4 GPIO output pins to control peresistatic pump)
+-T120 (BJT) (to use Raspberry Pi 4 GPIO output pins to control peresistatic pump)

 Note 1: you can use a mechanical relay board instead of a transistor (MOSFET [voltage controlled] or BJT [current controlled]).